Pink Flamingos/Fun Facts

 - When Connie and Raymond call the police to break up Divine's birthday party, Raymond gives the police real directions, which would have easily guided real police (or anyone else, for that matter) to the site of the trailer.

-- In some theatres, patrons were given a "Pink Phlegm-ingo Barf Bag."
+- In some theaters, patrons were given a "Pink Phlegm-ingo Barf Bag."

 - At his request, the Singing Asshole is not credited, and John Waters maintains that he "certainly will remain nameless.
 It's his choice."
 This individual does, however, apparently still disclose his involvement in the film to friends.

-- Elizabeth Coffey (Chick with a Dick) was a pre-op male-to-female transexual who had already undergone hormone therapy to develop breasts and female features at the time of filming.
+- Elizabeth Coffey (Chick with a Dick) was a pre-operative male-to-female transsexual who had already undergone hormone therapy to develop breasts and female features at the time of filming.
 She had surgery to remove her penis a week to the day her scene was filmed, and appears as a completely female character in Waters' next film, Female Trouble (1974).

 - Director John Waters wrote a sequel to this film, entitled "Flamingos Forever".
 It takes place 15 years after the action of the original film, showing Babs' return to Baltimore with Cotton, Crackers, Miss Edie, and her new grandson Dwayne, an 8-year-old transvestite.
 Their foe in this film is Vera Venninger, Connie Marble's sister, and her husband, Wilbur, a necrophile who runs a mortuary.
 Troma Films offered to finance the picture for $600,000 but it was never made because of the death of Edith Massey, and later that of Divine, whose roles were integral to the plot.
 Waters was also VERY uncomfortable with TROMA's editing facilities, which at that time were Moviolas from the very early days of film editing.
 The screenplay to this work is available with those of Pink Flamingos (1972) and Desperate Living (1977) in a collection entitled "Trash Trio".

-- In the film MIDNIGHT MOVIES, John Waters says in part "I was high when I wrote this film.
+- In the documentary Midnight Movies: From the Margin To The Mainstream, John Waters says, "I was high when I wrote this film.
 I was NOT high when I made it."

 - According to production designer Vincent Peranio, the art department's budget was about $200.
 Half went to purchasing the trailer, half to decorating it.
 "And then after that (running out of money), we would just steal things."